JoseALermaIII/bitburner-scripts-js/src/docs/en/getting_started/installation.md

 There are many ways to install and use Node.js depending on the platform and IDE (Integrated Development Environment) — if any.
 These docs cover the methods I frequently use.

 ### Windows
-For Windows, I ended up going with {@tutorial vscodium_setup} because it's more updated; however, I give [Atom.io](https://atom.io/) an honorable mention.
+For Windows, I ended up going with {@tutorial vscodium_setup} because it's more updated.

-Atom is similar to VSCodium, but it's not as focused on JavaScript programming.
-There are packages to help with this, but VSCodium's extension gallery is more updated and extensive.
-Regardless, they're both light and have a portable configuration available.

 I'm sure [WebStorm](https://www.jetbrains.com/webstorm/) would be even more extensible and full-featured than VSCodium, but I'm equally confident it'll be far more resource-heavy.